 While some drugs, such as marijuana, have a distinctive aroma, heroin is often odorless.
 When it does have a smell, heroin is most commonly described as having a vinegar-like odor.
 Heroin may smell differently depending on where it came from and what other chemicals are in it.
 It may also have a different smell if the heroin is snorted, injected or smoked.

 Heroin’s vinegar smell results from the way heroin is produced.

 Heroin is made from morphine, which comes from the milky sap in the seeds of poppy plants.
-Morphine is transformed into heroin, a much more potent opioid, by boiling it with the chemical acetic anhydride.
+Manufacturers transform morphine into heroin, a much more potent opioid, by boiling it with the chemical acetic anhydride.
 A byproduct of this chemical reaction is acetic acid — the chemical that gives vinegar its distinctive smell.

 Depending on how extensively heroin is purified, trace amounts of acetic acid often remain behind, giving the drug its characteristic vinegar odor.
 It’s that scent in heroin, in fact, that drug-sniffing police dogs are trained to detect.

 While vinegar is the most common scent associated with heroin, some people say the drug smells like Band-Aids, medicine, kitty litter or vitamins.
 Additives don’t only change what heroin looks like, but they may account for unique aromas.

 Heroin is often mixed, or “cut,” with other unknown chemical substances so drug dealers can stretch their supply and maximize their profit.
 Common cutting agents include powdered sugar, milk, lactose, talc, vitamin B12, quinine, laxatives, caffeine and acetaminophen (Tylenol).